Are More Temp Jobs Emerging in a Challenged Economy?

 Emerging Temp Jobs

 These numbers show without a doubt that temp jobs in the country are increasing.
 One of the reasons for this is because the economy remains uncertain.
 Employers don’t want to risk losing money, time and using resources on new recruits that don’t work out.
 Not because they aren’t qualified, but many times individuals aren’t a good fit for the company, which is not realized until after the money is spent on the hiring process.
-By going with temps, companies benefit, whether they find the temps on their own or go through a temporary levitra online overnight employment agency.
+By going with temps, companies benefit, whether they find the temps on their own or go through a temporary employment agency.
 According to Mint.com’s “How Employers Save on Telecommuting Employees,” both employers and employees can benefit from temporary arrangements in the form of flexibility and cost savings.

 The Pros and Cons of a Temp Job